algolia/docsearch/docs/src/run-your-own.md

 more often than that, or to index content sitting behind a firewall, you might want to run the crawler yourself.

-The code of DocSearch is Open-Source, and we packaged it as a Docker image to make this even easier for you to use.
+The code of DocSearch is open source, and we packaged it as a Docker image to make this even easier for you to use.

 ## Installation

-Start by cloning [the repo][1] and then running `./docsearch docker:build` to create the local image.
+Start by cloning [the repository][1] and then running `./docsearch docker:build` to create the local image.

 Even if not recommended, you can run DocSearch directly from you host.